 Published in 1987 and 1990 and 2004, these cookbooks are huge.
 Volume One is 511 pages, Volume Two is 628-pages long, and the 2004 book is 499 pages (that’s including the index).
 There are two indexes in each book.
 One is an index of cities and business names, while the other is an index of the recipes.

-Unlike other cookbooks, chapters aren’t broken down into meal type or category.
 The 50 states, plus the District of Columbia and even Canada make up the chapters in the first two volumes, while the third book skips Canada and Washington D.C.
 Within each chapter, you then have whatever bed and breakfasts decided to participate, with that bed and breakfast’s recipes following the heading.
-Each bed and breakfast in the book includes the name, location, address, phone number, and a long or short introduction.
-The number of included recipes, and the type, vary with each bed and breakfast.
-There are many bed and breakfasts that only include one recipe, while others include a couple pages full of them in a bunch of different categories.

-Some recipes include a brief summary or a tip (or how it relates to the B&B somehow).
+Some bed and breakfast recipes include a brief summary or a tip (or how it relates to the B&B somehow).
 The majority of recipes are homemade, which I prefer.
-You just don’t know what you will find, though it is fun to see if there are recipes from B&B’s you’ve visited.
-I’ve made plenty from these cookbooks, including Chicken Elizabeth (a family favorite, and kind of fancy-looking),
+You just don’t know what you will find.
+It is fun to see if there are recipes from B&B’s you’ve visited.

 You won’t find images in this cookbook.
-You will, however, view sepia-toned illustrations featuring many of the bed and breakfasts.
-Not every B&B includes an illustrations of a featured bed and breakfast, but it is a neat touch.
-I do enjoy seeing what the place looks like.
-Bed and breakfast headings are listed in black bold-face font, while the recipe titles are written in brown.
+You will find sepia-toned illustrations featuring many of the bed and breakfasts.
+Not every B&B includes an illustration of a featured bed and breakfast, but it is a neat touch.
+I enjoy seeing what the place looks like.

 Inside The Taste of Home Most Requested Cookbook